Neave looked around in utter shock. He thought he was dreaming. As he got up to his feet and looked around, he believed that he must be imagining it.

 “As much as I’d love to cave your vacant skull in, I will report you to the elders instead.”

-“Just you wait, there’s no way you’re getting away from this one.”
+“Just you wait.
+There’s no way you’re getting out of this one.”

-“What are you talking about, there’s obviously a way for me to get out of this one.”
+“What are you talking about?
+There’s clearly a way for me to get out of this one.”

 “Oh, how do you think you’ll do that?
 Cry to daddy?”
-Hunted looked at Neave with a mocking expression and scoffed, “You’ve committed a serious offense this time, you little shit.
+Hunted looked at Neave mockingly and scoffed, “You’ve committed a serious offense this time, you little shit.
 You’ve stolen an important treasure from the sect!”